 She has private studios on the North Shore and in the Hills District of Sydney, Australia.

-Abbie lives in London with her husband and fellow flautist, Gareth McLearnon.
+Abbie is a Haynes Artist and lives in London with her husband and fellow flautist, Gareth McLearnon.

 Adelaide-born Margaret Crawford played piano and composed from the age of nine.
 At fifteen she began flute lessons with David Cubbin at the Elder Conservatorium and then moved to Melbourne in 1960 to undertake a tertiary degree at the Melbourne University Conservatorium, studying flute under Leslie Barklamb and piano under Ronald Farren-Price.
 In 1963 she gained her BMus and two years later a Master of Music majoring in flute performance.